Emergent non-trivial lattices for topological insulators: Dynamical topological insulators

-\subsection{Dynamical topological insulators}
+\section{Dynamical topological insulators}

-The dynamical realization of a Lieb lattice opens up an alternative way to study the possibility of generating integer quantum Hall effects with cold atom systems.
-One possible way to generate such states is by inducing effective spin-orbit coupling, which can be achieved by optical means \cite{Dali}, or by lattice-shaking \cite{andre}.
-Such coupling can also be achieved dynamically by including long-range interactions, which can create \textit{QAH} and \textit{QSH} states \cite{Raghu, Fradkin}.
-Such models are usually hard to implement in experimentally realizable system, as one needs the on-site interactions to be of the same order of magnitude as the long-range part of the interaction \cite{Honerkamp}.
-To investigate such possibility in our system we add an extra magnetic dipolar term (restricing its range to next-nearest neighbour) for the excess $\downarrow$-fermions,
+The dynamical realization of a Lieb lattice opens up an alternative way to study the possibility of generating integer quantum Hall effects with cold atom systems. {One possible way to generate quantum Hall states such as Quantum Anomalous Hall (\textit{QAH}) and Quantum Spin Hall (\textit{QSH} states) in nontrivial lattices is by inducing effective spin-orbit coupling \cite{Science1, Science2}.
+Such coupling can be achieved through optical means \cite{Dali}, by lattice-shaking \cite{andre} or dynamically by including long-range interactions \cite{Raghu, Fradkin}.
+In our proposals we use the last of these methods and the effective spin-orbit coupling is induced by the mean-field effect of the long-range interaction. }

+{Models with long range interactions are usually hard to implement in an experimentally realizable system, as the on-site interaction has to be of the same order of magnitude as the long-range part \cite{Honerkamp}.} To investigate such possibility in our system we add an extra magnetic dipolar term (restricting its range to next-nearest neighbours) for the excess $\downarrow$-fermions,